MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-customers.md

 > [!NOTE]
 > The country codes are ISO 3166-1 alpha-2 country codes.
 Learn more at [Country Code](https://help.shopify.com/en/api/custom-storefronts/storefront-api/reference/enum/countrycode).

-## Important settings when exporting DTC customers to Shopify
+## <a name="important-settings-when-exporting-dtc-customers-to-shopify"></a>Important settings when exporting DTC customers to Shopify

 You can export existing customers to Shopify in bulk.
 In each case, a customer and one default address are created.
 You can manage the process using the following settings: